-Eligibility is dependent upon student performance on his or her OSTP ELA test, first in the same year that he or she tests as proficient in English, and then in his or her initial monitor year.
-Possible scenarios are described below:
+Eligibility for testing accommodations is dependent upon OSTP ELA test performance, first in the same year that the student demonstrates proficiency in English, and then in their initial monitor year.
+Possible scenarios are as follows:

-1. In the same year that an EL tests as proficient in English, he or she scores Proficient or Advanced on his or her OSTP ELA test.
-He or she will not be eligible for state testing accommodations in his or her first monitor year.

-- 2. In the same year an EL tests as proficient in English, he or she scores Limited Knowledge or Unsatisfactory on his or her OSTP ELA test.
-He or she will be eligible for state testing accommodations in his or her first monitor year. - 3.
-In the first monitor year, a monitored EL scores Proficient or Advanced on his or her OSTP ELA test.
-He or she may be offered or not offered EL accommodations; this choice is to be made at district discretion. - In the first monitor year, a monitored EL scores Limited Knowledge or Unsatisfactory on his or her OSTP ELA test.
-He or she will be eligible for state testing accommodations in his or her second monitor year. - 5.
-In the second monitor year, a monitored EL scores Proficient or Advanced on his or her OSTP ELA test.
-He or she will not be eligible for state testing accommodations.
-No monitored EL is eligible for state testing accommodations past the second monitor year. - 6.
-In the second monitor year, a monitored EL scores Limited Knowledge or Unsatisfactory on his or her OSTP ELA test.
-He or she will not be eligible for state testing accommodations.
-No monitored EL is eligible for state testing accommodations past the second monitor year.
-However, if a monitored EL scores Limited Knowledge or Unsatisfactory during both the first and second monitor year, he or she should be evaluated for potential rescreening for EL services.
+- In the same year that an EL student demonstrates proficiency in English, the student scores Proficient or Advanced on their OSTP ELA test.
+In this case, the student may be offered or not offered, at district discretion, state OSTP EL testing accommodations in their first monitor year.
+(Row 1 in the table that follows) - 2.
+In the same year that an EL student demonstrates proficiency in English, the student scores Basic or Below Basic on their OSTP ELA test.
+In this case, the student will be eligible for state OSTP EL testing accommodations in their first monitor year.
+(Row 2 in the table that follows) - 3.
+In their first monitor year, a former EL scores Proficient or Advanced on their OSTP ELA test.
+In this case, the student may be offered or not offered, at district discretion, state OSTP EL testing accommodations in their second monitor year.
+(Row 3 in the table that follows) - 4.
+In their first monitor year, a former EL scores Basic or Below Basic on their OSTP ELA test.
+In this case, the student will be eligible for state OSTP EL testing accommodations in their second monitor year.
+(Row 4 in the table that follows) - 5.
+In their second monitor year, a former EL scores Proficient or Advanced on their OSTP ELA test.
+In this case, the student will not be eligible for state OSTP EL testing accommodations in the subsequent year.
+No monitored EL is eligible for state testing accommodations past their second monitor year.
+(Row 5 in the table that follows) - 6.
+In their second monitor year, a former EL scores Basic or Below Basic\ on their OSTP ELA test.
+In this case, the student will not be eligible for state testing accommodations.
+No monitored EL is eligible for state testing accommodations past their second monitor year.
+(Row 6 in the table that follows)